TheAdeo/HDT-testing/README.md

 ## Testing Methodology
 ### • Brief Description
 A printed sample in the shape of a bridge is put inside a temperature controlled oven and slowly heat up.
-As soon as there is visible deformation the test is over and the last temperature value before the deformation is assumed to be the test result.
+As soon as the deformation is enough for the bridge to touch a fixed height gauge the test is over and the last temperature value at the fail instant is assumed to be the test result.

 ### • Printing Parameters
 The test sample shall be printed with the flat rectangular reference face laying downwards on the build plate. <br />